 Helping the Helpers: Refugee Trauma Training

 Evan Welkin and Federica Faggioli, members of the Holy Wisdom community, are in Italy helping train refugee helpers.
-They will be at Traditions on July 8, telling about their work and how people can help.
 They say:

 The world is facing the largest refugee crisis in a generation.
 With your help, we can train those who work with refugees to better recognize and respond to the effects of trauma.